GeReV/Backbone.PagedCollection/README.md

 ***perPage***: number of items to display per page, defaults to `10`.
 ***collection***: type of collection to use as the page collection, defaults to `Backbone.Collection`.

+There's an optional `collection.filter()` function, which accepts an object of key-values, resets the collection and passes the filter object as the data in the `Backbone.sync` requests.

 ## Server-side Integration ##

 PagedCollection expects server responses to be of the following format: